DataDog/integrations-core/consul/README.md

 ## Setup
 ### Installation

-The Datadog Agent's Consul check is included in the [Datadog Agent][2] package, so you don't need to install anything else on yourConsul nodes.
+The Datadog Agent's Consul check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Consul nodes.

 ### Configuration